Reagankm/react-portfolio/README.md

 `npm start` to run for local development

-`npm build` to build in order to deploy on Linode
+`npm run build` to build in order to deploy on Linode

+`./deploy` to run the deploy script to make change slife